Marshmello88/book_website/README.md

 At this stage a user can only purchase an item when the user is logged in.
-This obviously diminishes the quality of the user's interaction with the webshop, so in do intend to add the option to buy without having to register the future.
+This obviously diminishes the quality of the user's interaction with the webshop, so in do intend to add the option to buy without having to register in the future.

 Does the cart display a message for when a cart is empty?

 -No

-This feature hasn't been added yet but is of course useful to add in the future as it would communicate a message to the user that the cart is empty.
+This feature hasn't been added yet.
+Obviously a message should be added to communicate to the user that their cart is empty.

 # Deployment to Heroku